Maghnie/docs/engineers/analytics.md

 ## Checked conditions

-* Component operation outside a user defined schedule
+* Component operation outside a user-defined schedule
-* Component operation during a user defined schedule
+* Component operation during a user-defined schedule
 * Condition checks on times of components operation
 {% endtab %}

 {% tab title="Example" %}
-This example shows a **schedule analysis** for a component "[fan](https://docs.aedifion.io/docs/engineers/specifications/component-data-models#fan)" connected to a supply fan operating message of a HVAC machine.
+This example shows a **schedule analysis** for a component "[fan](https://docs.aedifion.io/docs/engineers/specifications/component-data-models#fan)" connected to a supply fan operating message of an HVAC machine.
 The switch on/off times of the machine are shown as a blue line in figure 1, blue regions in the background correspond to the anticipated schedule.

 ![Figure 1: Operating times of component and reference schedule](../.gitbook/assets/example_scheduleanalysis.png)